How many cases of COVID-19 are there in the Waterloo region? - ExBulletin

 How many cases of COVID-19 are there in the Waterloo region?

-This is a rapidly evolving situation.The information in this article was last updated on October 18th...Updated as more data is released Waterloo Public Health Area..
+This is a rapidly evolving situation.The information in this article was last updated on October 20th...Updated as more data is released Waterloo Public Health Area..

 The total number of outbreaks in this area is currently Four, The breakdown is as follows.